pbevans1/portfolio/README.md

             Use only if you've already used the shell script provided by Dr. Anderson to create 'food_database.csv'.
 Copy 'food_database.csv' into the directory 'portfolio/data/' before using 'make'.

     3. Space Saver: enter 'make database' followed by 'make' at the command prompt.
             Use this option if you've already downloaded the FDA data files.
 Copy them into 'portfolio/dataBuilder/' before running 'make database'.
+If you want to download them manually, they can be found at https://www.ars.usda.gov/ARSUserFiles/80400525/Data/BFPDB/BFPD_csv_07132018.zip

 If you ever have questions about what the directory structure should look like, you can find a complete listing at the end of this document.